 The constellation Draco the Dragon will be spitting out meteors, also known as shooting stars.
-The Draconid shower is predicted to produce the greatest number of meteors on the night of October 7, but the next night might be good, too.
+The Draconid shower is predicted to produce the greatest number of meteors on the night of October 8.
 Watch for them first thing at nightfall.
-Fortunately, the thin waxing crescent moon won’t interfere with this year’s Draconid meteor display.
-In fact, the moon and planets set in the southwestern sky around nightfall, serving as a wonderful prelude to tonight’s Draconid meteor show.
+Fortunately, the waning crescent moon won’t interfere with this year’s Draconid meteor display.
+This shower is best viewed in the evening, but the moon won’t rise until the wee hours of the morning on October 9.

 If you live at middle and far northern latitudes anywhere around the globe, this shower is well worth a try.
 Unlike many major showers, the radiant for the Draconids is highest up at nightfall, so it’s best to watch for these meteors as soon as darkness falls, not in the wee hours before dawn.
 Spend an hour or more under a dark and open sky, lying down and with your feet pointing northward.
 Oftentimes, this hard-to-predict shower doesn’t offer much more than a handful of languid meteors per hour.
 But watch out if the Dragon awakes!

 Once again, watch at nightfall and early evening because that’s when the radiant point for the Draconid shower is highest in the nighttime sky.
 We emphasize it, because most meteor showers are best after midnight … but not this one.